The Cleaning Lady

 If it weren’t for her

-We’d all be buried under mounds of dust
+We’d all be buried

 And she does it all with a smile on her face